-- Influenza activity continues to increase. - 28 influenza-associated ICU hospitalizations were reported for the current surveillance week.
-Since, October 2, 2022, 60 influenza-associated ICU hospitalizations have been reported. - 1,952 of 6,862 (28.5%) reported specimens tested for influenza were positive.
-Since October 2, 2022, 6,862 of 44,593 (15.4%) reported specimens tested for influenza were positive. - The proportion of emergency department visits and outpatient visits for influenza-like illness (ILI) are above local thresholds. - The Illinois Department of Public Health has issued a memo regarding temporary visitor restriction policies for health care facilities during times of increased rates of influenza-like illness in the community. - Vaccination is the best way to protect against influenza infection and all Chicagoans six months and older are encouraged to get vaccinated.
-Influenza vaccine may be administered on the same day as COVID-19 vaccine.
-No waiting between COVID-19 and other vaccines is required. - Chicagoans should ask their healthcare provider or pharmacist about vaccine availability.
+- Influenza activity is decreasing but remains high. - 16 influenza-associated ICU hospitalizations were reported for the current surveillance week.
+Since October 2, 2022, 156 influenza-associated ICU hospitalizations have been reported. - 561 of 5,394 (10.4%) reported specimens tested for influenza were positive.
+Since October 2, 2022, 11,162 of 74,094 (15.1%) reported specimens tested for influenza were positive. - The proportion of emergency department visits and outpatient visits for influenza-like illness (ILI) are above local thresholds. - The Illinois Department of Public Health has issued a memo regarding temporary visitor restriction policies for health care facilities during times of increased rates of influenza-like illness in the community. - Vaccination is the best way to protect against influenza infection and all Chicagoans six months and older are encouraged to get vaccinated.
+Influenza and COVID-19 vaccines can be given at the same visit if the timing coincides. - Chicagoans should ask their healthcare provider or pharmacist about vaccine availability.
 For those without a healthcare provider or whose healthcare providers do not have the influenza vaccine, a schedule of City of Chicago influenza vaccination clinics is available on the city website and by calling 311. - The Illinois Department of Public Health has issued Influenza Testing and Reporting Guidance for the 2022-2023 season.
-Visit the CDPH HAN website for more information on how to report.
+Visit the CDPH HAN website for more information on how to report. - The CDC has issued interim guidance for prioritizing antiviral treatment of influenza in areas where oseltamivir is temporarily unavailable.
+Currently, the Chicago retail pharmacy system is reporting availability of oseltamivir (generic and Tamiflu).